• Skip to primary navigation

 • Cover in cling film and chill the pastry roll for about 30 minutes to make it easier to cut.

-• Trim the ends with a serrated knife and discard.
+• Remove the cling film.
+Trim the ends with a serrated knife and discard.

 Slice each pinwheel approximately 1 cm (½ inch) thick.